Menaul School: Menaul School

+Cold War

 Post World War II, the school underwent significant changes.
 As New Mexico grew in population and diversity, Menaul School underwent a shift towards serving a broader demographic, including international students.
 Menaul School Road (now Menaul Boulevard) was paved in 1948 as Albuquerque expanded northwards.
 In 1957, Menaul School was authorized to offer F visas to international students, further diversifying the student body.
 In 1971, the Presbyterian Church formally transferred control of Menaul School to an independent board of trustees.

+21st century

 Today, Menaul School is a school with a multicultural educational environment, maintaining a connection with its Presbyterian roots while continuing to adapt to the educational demands of a global community.
 The school's historical significance is preserved within its campus, notably at the Menaul Historical Library of the Southwest, which houses extensive archives relating to the school and the broader Presbyterian education and healthcare movement in the southwestern United States, including many of the founding documents of Presbyterian Healthcare Services.

+The school retains its initial character serving a majority-minority population, with students currently hailing from more than 28 countries and six Native American Pueblos and Nations.